Scholarships & Financial Aid

 School/College/Department Level Scholarships

-A number of schools/colleges and departments at Texas A&M award scholarships to students interested in particular major fields of study on the basis of academic record, service, activities and demonstrated leadership.
+Several schools/colleges and departments at Texas A&M award scholarships to students interested in particular major fields of study based on academic record, service, activities and demonstrated leadership.
 The value of the awards varies, and the term of scholarships range from one to four years.
 Awarding schools/colleges and departments select recipients based upon predetermined criteria.
 Completed scholarship applications must be received no later than the specified deadlines.
 Awards are typically announced mid-Spring for the following academic year.

 For more information, please review the opportunities that may be available within your school/college and department at the Aggie One Stop Undergraduate College and Department Scholarships website.